clicon/clixon-examples/README.md

 > make push          # Push docker containers to github (requires changing target)
 ```

-See instructions on how to run the examples as locally installed or as docker containers [here](https://clixon-docs.readthedocs.io/en/latest/quickstart.html) or in the specific example documentation
+See instructions on how to run the examples as locally installed or as docker containers in [the clixon docs quick start](https://clixon-docs.readthedocs.io/en/latest/quickstart.html) or in the specific example documentation